Baro-coder/ML-MBIA/README.md

 Annotators were permitted to mark some cells as difficult if not clearly in one of the cell classes.
 The data had a heavy imbalance towards uninfected RBCs versus uninfected leukocytes and infected cells, making up over 95% of all cells.

 A class label and set of bounding box coordinates were given for each cell.
 For all data sets, infected cells were given a class label by Stefanie Lopes, malaria researcher at the Dr. Heitor Vieira Dourado Tropical Medicine Foundation hospital, indicating stage of development or marked as difficult.

+---

+## **Problem Statement**

+Given the image data which contains cells of 6 different classes of which 2 classes are of uninfected cells and 4 classes of infected cells.
+We have to build a model which can localize each object cells in an image with bounding box and detect the class of cells with high confidence score and with high mean average precision.